129 Castillo Street (inside Pershing Park)

-The Carriage Museum is dedicated to preserving and restoring vehicles from yesteryear.
-Stop by and inspect our collection, one of the largest in the United States.
-In addition, our collection of saddles is second to none.
+Established in 1974, the Carriage and Western Art Museum of Santa Barbara is a non-profit organization with the mission to collect, display and preserve historic horse-drawn vehicles, saddles and western memorabilia.
+Stop by and inspect their collection, one of the largest in the United States.
+In addition, the Museum's collection of saddles is second to none.
 The collection includes saddles once owned by Will Rogers, Clark Gable, Cisco Kid, Jimmy Stewart plus others.

 Bart Dickens of Dickens Innovations designed and built the western town facades at the museum, recently named Stagecoach Junction.
 Aged wood, 100 year old and square nails were just some of the materials used in the craftsmanship of this unique setting, perfect for the western theme events hosted at the museum.